-The school day officially starts at 9.00am and finishes at 3.15pm.
-The school opens its doors from 8.50am to allow parents and carers to drop off their children in time for a prompt start to the day.
-Registration is from 9.00am to 9.10am.
+The school day officially starts at 9.00am and finishes at 3:05pm for EYFS, 3:10pm for KS1 and 3:15pm for KS2.
+The school opens its doors at 8.50am to allow parents and carers to drop off their children in time for a prompt start to the day.
+Registration is at 9.00am.
 The external gates are locked at 9am and open again at 3pm.
 If you visit during the school day, you will need to use the buzzer on the main gate and speak to the school office, who will be able to let you in.

-Children in Key Stage 1 and Key Stage 2 have a 20 minute break where they will also have their snack.
+Children in Key Stage 1 and Key Stage 2 have a 15 minute break where they will also have their snack.
 EYFS and KS1 pupils are given a piece of fruit (from the Government’s Free Fruit Scheme).
-Pupils in KS2 are able to purchase a mid-morning healthy snack from the school kitchen or bring in a healthy snack from home.
+Pupils in Lower KS2 can bring a healthy snack to school from home and those in Upper KS2 are able to purchase a mid-morning healthy snack from the school kitchen or bring in a healthy snack from home.

 The key stages go out at different times and lessons begin again after playtime has ended.

 Due to the size of the school, the children have different start times for lunch.
 The younger children go first, followed by the older children (EYFS and KS1 – 11:45am-12:45pm, KS2 12:15pm-1:15pm) Lunchtime is 1 hour for all pupils.
 Lunch playtime is supervised by the Mid-day Supervisors.